 In this situation, the company provides liability coverage to third parties on behalf of the driver worth $50,000/person and $100,000/event for personal injury, and $25,000 per event for property damage.
 As any Uber accident lawyer may explain, though, this coverage only steps in if the Uber driver is at fault and their coverage is not enough to cover the injuries or damages involved.
 Therefore, they provide backup or complementary coverage.

-Driver has accepted request and is on the way to pick up their passenger
+The driver has accepted the request and is on the way to pick up their passenger

 Until the passenger gets in the car, the company’s insurance covers the driver’s liability to third parties, any injuries they sustained due to an underinsured or uninsured motorist, and collision and comprehensive coverage if the driver already has such coverage.
 Uber’s coverage is $1 million for overall bodily injury.
 The comprehensive and collision coverage is subject to a $1,000 deductible and can cover up to the Uber vehicle’s cash value.